Matterdale

 Much of the parish consists of moorland and fells, including Hart Side, Gowbarrow Fell and Little Mell Fell.
 The "Three Dodds" (Stybarrow Dodd, Watson's Dodd and Great Dodd) lie on the western boundary of the parish.
 The western part of the parish is drained by Aira Beck, which falls over Aira Force to enter Ullswater.
 The parish is the setting for James Rebank's 2015 autobiographical book The Shepherd's Life.

-Etymology
+Toponymy

-Matterdale "is probably 'the valley where bedstraw grows' from ON 'maðra' (the cognate of OE 'mæddre') and ON 'dalr'..."
-(ON=Old Norse; OE=Old English).
+Matterdale "is probably 'the valley where bedstraw grows' from old Norse 'maðra' (the cognate of old English 'mæddre') and old Norse 'dalr'..."